 But experience is the best teacher.

-When I was living in Accra, the capital, I loved every minute of it.
-My dad’s newly built house that was in such a convenient area, close to shopping malls, beaches, the airport (very convenient if I ever felt like doing a runner) bar spots, restaurants, nightlife venues, you get the idea.
+When living in Accra, the capital, I loved every minute of it.
+My dad’s newly built house was in such a convenient area, as it was close to shopping malls, beaches, the airport (very convenient if I ever felt like doing a runner) bar spots, restaurants, nightlife venues, etc.